 The Wladimir Köppen Award includes a cash component of 5,000 euros and is awarded by Universität Hamburg’s Cluster of Excellence “Climate, Climatic Change, and Society” (CLICCS).
-Awarded for the eleventh time in 2020, its purpose is to recognize outstanding dissertations written by young researchers.
+Awarded for the twelfth time in 2021, its purpose is to recognize outstanding dissertations written by young researchers.

 In recognition of her outstanding dissertation, Dr. Isabell Haag was awarded the 2021 Wladimir Köppen Prize by the Cluster of Excellence for climate research CLICCS.
 In her thesis, she combines various knowledge systems on climate change.

 Global climate change can manifest quite differently from region to region.
 Further, there are no time series available for remote regions, since they contain few or no monitoring stations, while satellite-based and climate-model-based data can’t offer a comprehensive picture.
 However, in some cases the local populace can offer information that has been largely overlooked.